 Getting help with autism

-• Enquire about the Cygnet Programme.
-Cygnet is a locally provided parenting support programme for parents and carers of children/young people aged 5 to 18 who have a diagnosis of an Autistic Spectrum Condition (ASC)
+• Cygnet Programme.
+Local parenting support for parents and carers of children and young people aged five to 18 with an autism diagnosis.

-This is for children, young people and families that are experiencing chronic or severe difficulties that would benefit from extensive long-term evidence-based treatment, including outpatient and inpatient care.
+This support is for children, young people and families with severe or long-term difficulties.
+It may include longer-term evidence-based treatment, including outpatient and inpatient care.

 Help us to improve this website